Deus1704/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Using the Coalignment Interface
 *******************************

 This guide explains how to use the coalignment interface in the sunkit-image package to align solar images.
-The :func:`sunkit_image.coalignment_module.interface.coalignment` function facilitates image coalignment using various registered methods.
+The :func:`sunkit_image.coalignment_module.coalignment` function facilitates image coalignment using various registered methods.

 Function Overview
 =================

-The :func:`sunkit_image.coalignment_module.interface.coalignment` function performs image coalignment using a specified method that is registered using the decorator :func:`sunkit_image.coalignment_module.util.decorators.register_coalignment_method`.
+The :func:`sunkit_image.coalignment_module.interface.coalignment` function performs image coalignment using a specified method that is registered using the decorator :func:`sunkit_image.coalignment_module.register_coalignment_method`.
 For registering a new method, please check the :ref:`_sunkit-image-how-to-guide-adding-a-new-coalignment-method` guide.

-Refer to the docstring of :func:`sunkit_image.coalignment_module.interface.coalignment` for detailed information on the parameters, return values, and exceptions.
+Refer to the docstring of :func:`sunkit_image.coalignment_module.coalignment` for detailed information on the parameters, return values, and exceptions.

 Function Parameters
 ===================